Health & Wellbeing

 When executed well, safeguarding practices and a positive culture not only become second nature, but they also lie at the core of every decision we make.

-Our Deputy Head Pastoral, Claire Miller, has overall responsibility for safeguarding.
+Our Senior Deputy Head Claire Miller has overall responsibility for safeguarding.
 She oversees the safeguarding strategies for both the Prep and Senior school.
-Claire is supported by our Safeguarding Governor Jeanine Roderick, who has over 30 years professional experience in safeguarding.

 The safeguarding team comprises eight safeguarding professionals including Richard Smallbone who was the DSL for the Rugby Football Union.